 If you’re looking to hook up on Bumble, age doesn’t really matter all that much.
 Your profile pic is all most people will look at, and it will tell the story for you.
-If you’re looking for something more, or using BFF mode, age is less of an issue – but honesty is more of an issue.
+If you’re looking for something more, or using BFF mode, age is less of an issue – but honesty is probably much more important.

 Most people will understand someone using a fake age on the internet.
-A day, month or year or two difference, and nobody will think twice about it – though it’s not worth losing someone’s trust over.
-Make it more than that, and it could be viewed as negatively as catfishing.
+A day, month or even a year or two might not make a difference, and often nobody will think twice about it – though it’s not worth losing someone’s trust over.
+Alter your age more than that and it could be viewed as negatively as completely catfishing.
 That is not a good basis on which to begin any relationship, friends or otherwise.

 What’s your opinion on “massaging the truth” when dating?
 Do you think a little white lie here and there is acceptable?
 Tell us your thoughts below.